andyaiken/forgesteel/to do.md

   * Add new feature type to allow Revenant to choose features from other ancestries
   * Revenants should have 3 ancestry points if small

+### Library

+* Set up class editor so you can select a subclass or an ability and edit it separately
+* Set up monster group editor so you can select a monster ability and edit it separately

 ### Monster Editor

 * Similar monsters